Protesters light fire outside 'DeploraBall' party in DC

 According to the event's Twitter page, all 1,000 tickets for the event were sold out and consists of Donald Trump supporters celebrating his inauguration.

 Hundreds of protesters were seen outside of the building yelling "Shame!" at DeploraBall attendees entering the building as D.C. police officers lined the front of the National Press Building.
 Chants of "No Trump.
 No KKK.
 No Fascist USA" were also heard.
-Some protesters were also seen lighting a fire with signs and flyers on the street.
+Some protesters were also seen lighting a fire using signs, magazines and flyers on the street.

 In a statement from National Press Club president Thomas Burr, the organization said: